 - 26.1.
-At Ormiston Park Academy we have a 'no use of mobile phone approach' within the academy. - 26.2.
+At Ormiston Park Academy. we have a zero tolerance policy towards Mobile Phone use.
+Mobile must be switched off and out of sight at all times on school premises. - 26.2.
 Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-For that reason, all mobile phones must be kept out of site on arrival to the academy and throughout the academy day.
-Failure to comply will result in confiscation of the phone. - 26.3.
+For that reason, all mobile phones must be out of sight, switched off and kept in bags throughout the academy day.
+Failure to comply will result in the phone being confiscated and placed on reception until a parent/carer or adult collects it.

+- 26.3.
 In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.4.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.